-Summer Solstice Sun Salutations with Kristin
+Summer Solstice Sun Salutations with Kristin - Soundbath with Mike

 Sunday morning June 21st we’ll be honoring the Summer Solstice with sun salutations at Community Yoga Center (2900 Adams Street, Suite A-20, Riverside, CA 92504) and we hope you’ll consider practicing with us.
 The practice will begin around 8am.
+After completing the practice Mike is offering a soundbath - around 9:45AM.
+Come to either or both!

 Practicing cycles of sun salutes with mantra is a beautiful yogic practice of offering gratitude for the light-giving force of the sun and recognizing the gift of life itself.
 It’s a practice of reverence and commitment, and a special opportunity to connect in community.